huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

  {{% /fragment %}}

 - - -

-## STATE THE FUNCTION OF PLANT ROOTS.
+## WHAT'S THE FUNCTION OF PLANT ROOTS?

 {{% fragment %}}